IvoDSBarros/dl-rock-news-classification/README.md

 <br>

-#  3. Model 2: Transformer-based Model (DistilBERT)
+#  3. Model 2: Transformer-based model (DistilBERT)
 Given its solid pre-trained representations for text classification and performance efficiency, DistilBERT was selected as the foundational model for this transformer-based approach.

 ## 3.1.
 Methodology